Edmontosaurus annectens: Discovery and history

 E. annectens has a complicated taxonomic history, with various specimens having been classified in a variety of genera.
 Its history involves Anatosaurus, Anatotitan, Claosaurus, Diclonius, Hadrosaurus, Thespesius, and Trachodon, as well as Edmontosaurus.
-References predating the 1980s typically use Anatosaurus, Claosaurus, Diclonius, Thespesius, or Trachodon for E. annectens fossils, depending on author and date.
+References predating the 1980s typically use Anatosaurus, Claosaurus, Diclonius, Thespesius, or Trachodon for E. annectens fossils, depending on the author and date.

 Cope's Diclonius mirabilis

-The history of E. annectens predates both Edmontosaurus and annectens.
-The first good specimen, the former holotype (specimen on which a taxonomic name is based) of Anatosaurus copei (Anatotitan), was a complete skull and most of a skeleton collected in 1882 by Dr. J. L. Wortman and R. S. Hill for American paleontologist Edward Drinker Cope.
-This specimen, found in Hell Creek Formation rocks, came from northeast of the Black Hills of South Dakota and originally had extensive skin impressions.
-It was missing most of the pelvis and part of the torso due to a stream cutting through it.
-The bill had impressions of a horny sheath with a tooth-like series of interlocking points on the upper and lower jaws.
-When describing this specimen AMNH 5730, Cope assigned it to the species Diclonius mirabilis.
-This species name was created by combining Diclonius, a hadrosaurid genus Cope had named earlier from teeth, with Trachodon mirabilis, an older name based on teeth and published by Joseph Leidy.
+The history of E. annectens predates the naming of both the genus Edmontosaurus and the species annectens.
+The first quality specimen, the former holotype of Anatosaurus copei (Anatotitan), was a complete skull and most of a skeleton collected in 1882 by Dr. J. L. Wortman and R. S. Hill for American paleontologist Edward Drinker Cope.
+This specimen, found in Hell Creek Formation rocks, came from northeast of the Black Hills of South Dakota, and originally had extensive skin impressions.
+It was missing most of its pelvis and part of its torso due to a stream cutting through it.
+The bill had impressions of a horn-like sheath with a tooth-like series of interlocking points on the upper and lower jaws.
+When describing this specimen, AMNH 5730, Cope assigned it to the species Diclonius mirabilis.
+This species name was created by combining Diclonius, a hadrosaurid genus Cope had named earlier from teeth, with Trachodon mirabilis, an older name based on teeth that was published by Joseph Leidy.
 Cope believed that Leidy had failed to properly characterize the genus Trachodon and later abandoned its use, so he assigned the old species to his newer genus.
-Leidy had come to recognize that his Trachodon was based on the remains of multiple kinds of dinosaurs, and though he had made some attempts to revise the genus, he had not yet made any formal declaration of his intentions.
+Leidy had come to recognize that his Trachodon was based on the remains of multiple kinds of dinosaurs, and although he had made some attempts to revise the genus, he had not yet made any formal declaration of his intentions.

-Cope's description promoted hadrosaurids as amphibious, contributing to this long-time image.
-His reasoning was that the teeth of the lower jaw were weakly connected to the bone and liable to break off if used to consume terrestrial food, and he described the beak as weak as well.
-However, aside from misidentifying several of the skull bones, by chance the lower jaws were missing the walls supporting the teeth from the inside; the teeth were actually well-supported.
-Cope intended to describe the skeleton as well as the skull, but his promised paper never appeared.
-It was purchased for the American Museum of Natural History in 1899, where it acquired its present designation AMNH 5730.
+Cope's description promoted hadrosaurids as amphibious animals, contributing to this long-time image.
+His reasoning was that the teeth of the lower jaw were weakly connected to the bone, and liable to break off if used to eat terrestrial food; he described the beak as weak, too.
+However, aside from misidentifying several of the skull bones, by chance, the lower jaws were missing the walls supporting the teeth from the inside, and the teeth were actually very well-supported.
+Cope intended to describe the skeleton and skull, but his promised paper never appeared.
+It was purchased for the American Museum of Natural History in 1899, where it acquired its present designation: AMNH 5730.